manurod/Random-system-simulation-and-calculs/README.md

 - fixed_point(taux,liste_transition,n) compute the fix point with the help of the fonction odeint.

 - theorique(taux,liste_transitions,n,dim) compute the coefficient C describe at the begining with theoricals formulas

+- print_simu(taux,liste_transition,X_0,N,time) print the simulation with the solution of the ode on the same graph.